-Luckily, there are plenty of yoga studios in Dallas that know exactly what you need — and we’ve made it easier to find the right place for you.
-Whether you’re new to the yoga game or don’t know your tree pose from your downward dog, there’s a community in DFW that will help you connect with your mind and body.
-Here are the best ones.
+Whether you’re a seasoned yogi or new to the yoga game and don’t know your tree pose from your downward dog, there’s a yoga studio in DFW that will help you connect with your mind and body.

 Gaia Flow Yoga in Addison and in Uptown takes ancient yogi philosophy and translates it into modern expression.
 To sum it up: this studio is here to help you develop a connection between your physical, emotional, spiritual, and mental being.
 Even better, they offer a variety of heated classes, so whether you’re looking to strengthen your body and mind, detox, heal the body, or even stimulate your metabolism, they’ve got a flow to fit your needs.
 Plus, newbies get to try a week of unlimited classes for just $25.
 So go ahead and see what flow ignites your best self.

 This simply decorated, modern studio offers a warm and inviting, distraction-free environment for yogis to relax and restore.
 There’s a studio in Uptown (if you could have guessed) and another in Lakewood where they offer Vinyasa, core, beginner’s classes, and more.
 Not only that, mats are free, showers are fully stocked, and during the week, they’re open later than most studios (they close at 9pm!).
 So, if you usually get home late, this is the perfect place to unwind and end your night.

 Eastside Karmany Yoga is completely no-frills.
 We’re talking no membership requirements, no auto-renewal, no expired classes, and not even an advance sign-up option.
 You simply go as you please when it fits your schedule.
 And here, you’ll feel the community-based energy during every class and leave feeling rejuvenated.
 Find your heart’s center at their North Peak St. studio.